anukwelugodson/cybercloud-labs/module 5-legal, Ethical & Careers/README.md

 #  Cybersecurity Module 5: Legal, Ethics & Careers in Cybersecurity

 ##  Project Overview

-This project explores the legal and ethical responsibilities of cybersecurity professionals and highlights potential career paths in the field.
-In addition, it includes a set of system diagnostic commands to assess the status of a Windows machine, confirming user identity, system health, and security configuration.
+This project explores the *legal and ethical responsibilities* of cybersecurity professionals and highlights potential career paths in the field.
+It also includes a set of system diagnostic commands to assess the status of a Windows machine, confirming user identity, system health, and security configuration.

 ---